 To conclude, we want to make it clear that our aim is not to simply provide data in the hopes that the right people see it.
 We aim to go above and beyond to make sure the right people, the change-makers see it.
 We are aiming to do this by presenting our findings directly to the organisations and forums that have the capacity to influence change.
-Below is a list of actions undertaken prior to publishing this report:

-We aim to post updates on progress following this report and any further outcomes in our monthly newsletter.
+We aim to post updates on progress following this report and any further outcomes in our newsletter.
 Please subscribe to keep up to date with our research and to get involved with future studies and surveys.